puitiza/ecommerce/README.md

 3. **Review Moderation:**
     * Review service monitors submitted reviews for inappropriate content:
-        * Uses automated content moderation tools or manual review processes
+        * Use automated content moderation tools or manual review processes
-        * Flags or removes reviews that violate community guidelines
+        * Flags or remove reviews that violate community guidelines

 4. **Review Display and Interactions:**
     * Approved reviews are displayed on product pages: